torvalds/linux/Documentation/admin-guide/unicode.rst

 Other Fictional and Artificial Scripts
 --------------------------------------

-Since the assignment of the Klingon Linux Unicode block, a registry of fictional and artificial scripts has been established by John Cowan
+Since the assignment of the Klingon GNU/Linux Unicode block, a registry of fictional and artificial scripts has been established by John Cowan
 <jcowan@reutershealth.com> and Michael Everson <everson@evertype.com>.
 The ConScript Unicode Registry is accessible at: